Emergency department visits

 Figure: Emergency department visits for confirmed opioid drug poisonings, by month, Sudbury and Manitoulin districts, 2018–2025

-A graph showing the number of emergency department visits for opioid drug poisonings each month from January 2018 until March 2025, with the rolling 3-month average monthly count shown as a line.
+A graph showing the number of emergency department visits for opioid drug poisonings each month from January 2018 until May 2025, with the rolling 3-month average monthly count shown as a line.
 The counts for individual months are provided in a table, below.
 The 3-month average trendline increased sharply from 10 visits in the summer of 2018 to 40 visits in the summer of 2019, before decreasing.
 It rose again from 20 visits per month in November 2019 to a peak of 65 visits per month in January 2021.
-It then began a gradual downward trend that has continued, with monthly fluctuations, until November 2024.
-There has been a sharp decline in visits in recent months.
+It then began a gradual downward trend that continued until the spring of 2023.
+Monthly counts increased slightly until the summer of 2024, and have declined sharply since then.

 Table: Emergency department visits for confirmed opioid drug poisonings, by month, Sudbury and Manitoulin districts, 2018–2025